Last updated on March 14th, 2026 at 04:32 pm

 Our experience is typical Sanibel accommodations, says the Chamber’s Lai.
 While rates on Sanibel are higher than the past, they are higher everywhere in Florida.

-You’ll find places to eat
+You’ll find plenty of places to eat

 People who love Sanibel tend to return and thus they develop favorite places to dine.
 Some of those places are back; some aren’t.
 The good news: There are lots of places to eat.